Bara7-Qusai/Deep-Learning-Tutorial/README.md

 We reviewed the basics of deep learning and built a simple model using the Keras library.
 This model demonstrates how to implement deep learning in a real-world application and serves as a foundation for building more complex and powerful models in the future.

----

-This guide can serve as a solid starting point for your journey into deep learning.
-You can further develop it by adding more complex layers or applying it to different datasets.
-Good luck!